-Horse shall be placed on the veterinarian's list for 180 days and must pass a commissionapproved examination before becoming eligible to be entered.
-Horse shall be placed on the veterinarian's list for 180 days and must pass a commission-approved examination before becoming eligible to be entered.
-Horse shall be placed on the veterinarian's list for 180 days and must pass a commission-approved examination before becoming eligible to be entered.
-Referral to the Commission with a recommendation of a suspension for a minimum of 90 days.
+• Horse shall be place l examination before • Horse shall be placed on the veterinarian's list Horse shall be placed on the veterinarian's list for list for 180 days and for 180 days and must pass a commissionapproved 180 days and must pass a commission-approved commissionapproved examination before becoming eligible to be examination before becoming eligible to be entered. becoming eligible to entered.
+AND • Referral to the Commission with a recommendation of a suspension for a minimum of 90 days.

-Version 7.0 to 8.0, ARCI Board, April 2017, changed recommended veterinarian's list time to 180 Days for 1st and 2nd offense.
+Version 7.0 to 8.0, ARCI Board April 2017, changed recommended veterinarian's list time to 180 Days for 1st and 2nd offense.

-The following are recommended penalties for violations due to the presence of a drug carrying Category "B" penalty, for the for the detection of two or more NSAIDs in a plasma/serum and/or urine sample, subject to the provisions set forth in ARCI-011020(E) and for violations of the established levels for total carbon dioxide:
+The following are recommended penalties for violations due to the presence of a drug carrying Category "B" penalty, for the presence of more than one NSAID in a plasma/serum sample, subject to the provisions set forth in ARCI-025-020(E) and for violations of the established levels for total carbon dioxide:

-LICENSED TRAINER: 1 st offense 2 nd offense (365-day period) in any jurisdiction 3 rd offense (365-day period) in any jurisdiction Minimum 15-day suspension absent mitigating circumstances.
+LICENSED TRAINER: 1 st offense 2 nd offense (365-day period) in any jurisdiction 3 rd offense (365-day period) in any jurisdiction • Minimum 15-day suspension absent mitigating circumstances.
 The presence of aggravating factors could be used to impose a maximum of a 60-day suspension.
 AND Minimum 30-day suspension absent mitigating circumstances.
 The presence of aggravating factors could be used to impose a maximum of a 180-day suspension.
 AND Minimum 60-day suspension absent mitigating circumstances.
 The presence of aggravating factors could be used to impose a maximum of a one-year suspension.
 AND • Minimum fine of \$500 absent mitigating circumstances.
 The presence of aggravating factors could be used to impose a maximum of \$1,000. • Minimum fine of \$1,000 absent mitigating circumstances.
 The presence of aggravating factors could be used to impose a maximum of \$2,500.
 Minimum fine of \$2,500 absent mitigating circumstances.
 The presence of aggravating factors could be used to impose a maximum of \$5,000 or 5% of purse (greater of the two).
 AND May be referred to the Commission for any further action deemed necessary by the Commission.
+LICENSED OWNER:

-LICENSED OWNER: 1 st offense 2 nd offense in stable (365-day period) in any jurisdiction 3 rd offense in stable (365-day period) in any jurisdiction Disqualification and loss of purse [in the absence of mitigating circumstances] AND Disqualification and loss of purse [in the absence of mitigating circumstances] Disqualification and loss of purse, and a \$5,000 fine.
-AND Horse must pass a commission-approved examination before becoming eligible to be entered.
-AND • Horse must pass a commission-approved examination before becoming eligible to be entered.
-Horse shall be placed on the veterinarian's list for 45 days and must pass a commission-approved examination before becoming eligible to be entered.
+1 st offense 2 nd offense in stable (365-day period) in any jurisdiction 3 rd offense in stable (365-day period) in any jurisdiction • Disqualification and loss of purse [in the absence of mitigating circumstances].
+AND • Disqualification and loss of purse [in the absence of mitigating circumstances]. • Disqualification and loss of purse, and in the absence of mitigating circumstances a \$5,000 fine.
+AND AND • Horse must pass a commission-approved examination before becoming eligible to be entered. • Horse must pass a commission-approved examination before becoming eligible to be entered. • Horse shall be placed on the veterinarian's list for 45 days and must pass a commission-approved examination before becoming eligible to be entered.